dougsweetser/Q/docs/Math/topology.md

 T is the topology on H.  The subsets of H in T are open sets.
-Quaternions form a topology because they are what mathematicians call a metric space, since q^\*^ q evaluates to a real positive number or equals zero only if q is zero.
+Quaternions form a topology because they are what mathematicians call a metric space, since q<sup>*</sup> q evaluates to a real positive number or equals zero only if q is zero.
 Note: this is not the meaning of metric used by physicists.
 For example, the Minkowski metric can be negative or zero even if a point is not zero.
 To keep the same word with two meanings distinct, I will refer to one